 Then one day the woman’s granddaughter came home from school and told her that heaven was not up in the sky.
 That there was just more sky, and no welcoming choir of angels to receive the dead.
 The woman was absolutely distraught.
 She was in tears with my mom, not knowing where she would go when she died.
 Not knowing where her dead loved ones were if they weren’t where she had believed them to be.

 This is such a moving story for me, because it demonstrates how much we need maps for our lives and our deaths.
 The map this woman had built her life on had been destroyed in an instant, and she didn’t have another one to take its place.

 It’s a particularly stark example, but I think it also reflects mainstream cultural attitudes towards death.
 Most of us don’t have a functional map of what happens when we die, or at least not one that helps us to allow and move towards it.

-We’ve accepted the story of the light switch: it’s on then it’s off.
+For the most part, we’ve been taught the story of life as a light switch: it’s on then it’s off.
 We exist and then we don’t.
-And I believe that’s partly why we have such a fear of aging and death, because at a deep, existential level, we feel what this woman felt.
+I believe the poverty of that map is partly why we have such a fear of aging and death.
+At a deep, existential level, we wonder if what this woman felt is true.
 That there’s nothing there, that we’ll be lost.
 But we’ve grown up with the thought, so it’s not such a shock to our systems as it was for her.